Four Loaders with Variants Offer Power, Speed and Maneuverability

 The high-flow option comes with creep speed, which provides maximum hydraulic flow at constant speed in the 0- to 3.1-mph range, ideal for tasks such as snow plowing and cold planing.
 A front electrical socket and case drain complete the package.
 The F Series compact wheel loaders are designed to provide easy access to all daily and routine service points.
 A skid steer-style coupler and auxiliary hydraulic connections make attachment hookups fast and easy.
 The rear axle on the F Series oscillates to a maximum angle of 20 degrees, allowing the rear wheels to maintain contact with the ground in undulating terrain, enhancing overall safety and load retention.

 All F Series compact wheel loaders offer a roomy ROPS-/FOPS-certified cab with a spacious width of nearly 5 ft.
 It’s fully sealed and pressurized to keep out noise, dust and fumes and offers an optional radio and upgraded climate control system.
+All models are also available with a rugged four-post ROPS/FOPS-compliant canopy option.
 The 121F and 21F are available in both XT and Z-bar models.
 The 221F and 321F are available with a high-speed axle configuration, providing forward and reverse speeds up to 19 and 21 mph, respectively.

 Case notes that these are compact machines with super-sized features.
 These compact wheel loaders pick up where its skid steers leave off in lift capacity, ground clearance, cab height/visibility and application versatility.
 Multiple linkage, a hydraulic coupler and axle options combine with ride control and a maintenance-free Tier 4 solution, adding versatility and performance capacities when you need them the most.